 - Using your pruning tool, cut the leaves as close to the base of the plant as possible.

-- Next, look for any dead or brown leaf tips.
+- Next, look for any dead or brown leaf tips (or brown spots on aloe leaves).
 Trim the tips of these leaves to remove the damaged parts.

 When you prune your aloe plant, remember to note remove more than a quarter of the plant’s leaves at one time.